9 January - 13 March 2014

 Go to the Gift Certificates page to see what you need to do to delight that special writer in your life.

-Emma Healey is one of the stars of 2013 London Book Fair, her novel, Strange Companions being bid on by a number of publishing houses.
-In the "So You Want to Write a Novel", "Fiction Masterclass" and "Workshop Your Fiction" courses, I always knew her book would go places.
+Emma Healey is one of the stars of 2013 London Book Fair, her novel, Strange Companions was bid on by a number of publishing houses.
+In the "So You Want to Write a Novel", "Fiction Masterclass" and "Workshop Your Fiction" courses, I always knew her book would go places!
+Her novel (retitled Elizabeth is Missing) will be published in June 2014.
 High five, Emma!
 Read the Guardian article about her here.

 Lezanne Clannachan's first novel is out!
 Jellybird is published by Orion, publication date: 14 March.
 I couldn't be happier for her, especially as I watched her manuscript progress over a number of workshops.
 Yay for you Lezanne!
 You can order Jellybird here.